scottrogowski/crosshatched/README.md

-#### Create crosshatch-style drawings and videos.
+#### Use OpenCV to create crosshatch-style drawings and videos.

 <img src='/examples/obama.png?raw=true' width='400px' style='display:inline-block;'>)
 <img src='/examples/goldengate.png?raw=true' width='400px' style='display:inline-block;'>)

-#### To use
+#### To use:
 $ make
 $ ./crosshatched sources/goldengate.jpg
 $ ./crosshatched --laplacian sources/goldengate.jpg
 $ ./crosshatched path/to/a/video.mp4

-The larger the image, the better this tends to work.
-Smaller images can be done by tweaking the constants.
-Lowering the density and the line_length in particular would get you most of the way there.
+This script is optimized for images and videos >= 1080 pixels wide.
+Smaller images can also be done by tweaking the constants.
+Lowering the density and the line_length in particular would get you most of the way to a good-looking drawing.

 #### The algorithm:
 - Calculate the gradient of the image